jaskarn94/Podcastintoclips/README.md

 1. The program downloads the podcasts on its own.
 Target date to do : 30 December 2020.

 2. Now the miniclips are divided on the basis of timestamps provided by the host.
 I have to do some basic text formatting to get it ready for my program.
 I want that to be automated.
 Target Date: 30 December 2020

+#The deadline for this project has to be pushed to 30 Jan 2021.
+As a matter of not able to live upto this deadline, i should write around 200 words on how to work on long term projects in a smart way so that i could do the deep work on them effortlessely.